zama-ai/concrete-ml/docs/advanced-topics/compilation.md

 ## A simple Concrete example

 While Concrete ML hides away all the Concrete code that performs model inference, it can be useful to understand how Concrete code works.
-Here is a toy example for a simple linear regression model on integers.
-Note that this is just an example to illustrate compilation concepts.
+Here is a toy example for a simple linear regression model on integers to illustrate compilation concepts.
 Generally, it is recommended to use the [built-in models](../built-in-models/linear.md), which provide linear regression out of the box.

 ```python
 import numpy